Oskar Rescher

-In 1933, the German Nazi government revoked his venia legendi, and in 1937, he became a Turkish citizen.
+In 1933, the German Nazi government revoked Rescher's venia legendi, and in 1937, he became a Turkish citizen.
 Most of his work appeared in small editions in Turkey, but gradually made its way into the mainstream of European Oriental scholarship.
 He devoted much effort over many years to build up a large collection of Arabic and Persian manuscripts.
 These now form the Rescher Manuscript Collection of the Berlin Staatsbibliothek, as well as a collection at the Beinecke Rare Book and Manuscript Library at Yale University.
 His extensive library of printed books in Arabic, Persian, and Turkish, as well as the secondary literature in European languages, has been bought by the Ruhr Universität in Bochum (Germany) and forms the nucleus of the library of its Seminar für Orientalistik und Islamwissenschaften.
 Oskar Rescher is related to Nicholas Rescher, a well-known German-American philosopher who is also a scholar of Arabic, and who has made various contributions to the study of Arabic logics.

 Oskar Rescher's publications include some valuable indices for works of classical Arabic literature like al-Bukhari's hadith-collection and Yaqut's Mu'jam al-buldan.
 He produced an Abriss der arabischen Literaturgeschichte, 2 vols.
 (Konstantinopel-Pera: Abajoli, 1925 and 1933, Reprint Osnabrück: Biblio-Verlag, 1983), as well as an extensive series of Beiträge zur arabischen Poesie, 8 vols.
 (Stuttgart and Istanbul, 1935–1963).
 Some of his publications are reprinted in: Gesammelte Werke: eine Sammlung der wichtigsten Schriften Oskar Reschers teilweise mit Ergänzungen und Verbesserungen aus dem schriftlichen Nachlass, 5 fasc.
 (Osnabrück: Biblio-Verlag, 1978–95).